ytbryan/aka/README.md

 ## [Setup auto-reloading of dot file and expand bash history](#setup)

-`aka setup` writes to /etc/profile for expanded history.
-Hence, please use `sudo aka setup` to give aka the permission to write to /etc/profile.
+`aka init` writes to /etc/profile for expanded history.
+Hence, please use `sudo aka init` to give aka the permission to write to /etc/profile.

 ```
-aka setup
+aka init
 ```

 ---